Snowflake (gorilla): Life in Barcelona

 Upon his arrival to Barcelona in November 1966, he was given an official reception by the then-mayor of Barcelona, Josep Maria de Porcioles, and called Blancanieves ("Snow White") in the newspaper Tele/Exprés.
 He became famous, though, with the name given to him by Sabater when National Geographic featured him on the cover in March 1967, with the English name Snowflake.
 This name spread among the press (Stern, Life, Paris-Match).
 Sabater himself called the gorilla Copi or Floquet, and in the later years Nfumu.

 Offspring

 Snowflake fathered 22 offspring by three different mates, or "dams".
 Six of his offspring survived to adulthood.
-None of Snowflake's offspring was albino, but all should be heterozygous, recessive carriers, for the albino gene.
+None of Snowflake's offspring were albino, but all should be heterozygous, recessive carriers, for the albino gene.
 Half of his grandchildren likely carry the albino gene.
-If both parents were albino gene carriers, they have 25% chance of producing an albino offspring and a 50% chance that the offspring will be a carrier of the gene.
+If both parents were albino gene carriers, they have a 25% chance of producing an albino offspring and a 50% chance that the offspring will be a carrier of the gene.

 As of September 2021, Snowflake had a total of 21 grandchildren (11 survived) and eight great-grandchildren (all living).
 Snowflake's great-grandson N'Kou has pink fingers, which is perhaps suggestive of partial albinism.